Skip to main content

 woman-confetti-content-studio

-Content editors love Enonic XP and the associated CMS, Content Studio.
-According to a report by Boye & Co, several customers report that Content Studio is “easy to work with and master, thus making them more productive.”
+Content editors love Enonic and the associated CMS, Content Studio.
+According to a report by Boye & Co, several customers report that the content management tool is “easy to work with and master, thus making them more productive.”

 Working with images can be a tedious affair—making several versions in an image editor, to be displayed in different places on your digital experiences.
 Boring and time-consuming.
 In Content Studio you upload an image once.
 Period.

-In addition to offering crop, rotate, flip, and styling options, Content Studio brings about a feature that will blow your mind and rock your world—the focal point.
+In addition to offering crop, rotate, flip, and styling options, Content Studio presents a feature that will blow your mind and rock your world—the focal point.

 Enonic Content Studio Focal Point